 - General: Lobby finishes and fixtures shall typically be upgraded from other building spaces.
 While most academic floors and support spaces tend to be somewhat repetitive and heavily programmed, lobbies and related spaces offer an opportunity to introduce and develop a building's individuality.
 This section is applicable to primary entrance lobbies on the main floor, including elevator lobbies.
 However, it may often be appropriate to maintain an aesthetic connection between the public spaces of the main floor and the lobbies and primary corridors on upper floors. - 2.
 Finishes: - a.
 Walls: combination of painted gypsum board and upgraded wood paneling and trim - b.
 Flooring: terrazzo or terrazzo tile - c.
 Base: terrazzo or stained wood to complement surrounding finishes - d.
 Ceiling: painted gypsum board or painted gypsum board with acoustical ceiling tile - 3.
 Lighting and Controls - a.
 Lighting may include specialty fixtures as long as the required lamps are within the standard selection as established in specification guideline section 26 50 00 Lighting. - 4.
-Lobby shall include a bottle filling station with bi-level water cooler.
-See specification guidelines section 22 47 00, Water Coolers/Bottle Filling Stations, for additional information.
+Lobby shall include bottle filling stations where appropriate.
+See specification guidelines section 22 47 00, Bottle Filling Stations, for additional information.